MimBinFikret/MimBinFikret/README.md

 ## COMPUTER SCIENCE AND ENGINEERING PROFESSIONAL

 I am a passionate development with a strong background in Computer Science and Computer Engineering.
-I am currently working at Evodice Project as a analyst.
+I am currently working at Teknopalas as a System Analyst.

 ### Expertise and Interests